giosali/HotkeyUtility/docs/advanced_usage.md

 ### Removing Hotkeys

-If you want to remove a hotkey from your application, you can do so by passing the same `Hotkey` object to the `TryRemoveHotkey` method of `HotkeyUtility`:
+If you want to remove a hotkey from your application, you can do so by passing the same `Hotkey` object to the `TryRemoveHotkey` method of `HotkeyManager`:

 ```csharp linenums="1"
 using System;